dullroar/ten-steps-to-linux-survival/README.md

 May I?
 ------

 Most "UNIX" file systems come with a set of nine permissions that can be thought of as a "grid" of 3x3 showing "who has what?"
-The "who" is "UGO":
+The "who" is known as "UGO":

 -   **User** - the user that is the "owner" of the file or directory.